 Decisions With Purpose

 In a similar manner in which forecasts can be inaccurate, so is your understanding of loss exposure.
 Mark Twain is quoted, “It ain’t what you don’t know that gets you into trouble.
 It’s what you know for sure that just ain’t so.”
-Both scenarios play out in businesses each day, leading to waste and regrets.
+Both scenarios play out in businesses daily, leading to waste and regrets.

 Say No To The Status Quo